 If you've ever come across marine-grade plywood, the uses and applications seem fairly obvious...
 You would have thought.

-But incase you're not entirely sure, Woodshop Direct are going to dispel the myths and inaccuracies you shouldn't be falling for, telling you exactly what you need to know before you buy your very own cut-to-size marine plywood.
+But in case you're not entirely sure, Woodshop Direct is going to dispel the myths and inaccuracies you shouldn't be falling for, telling you exactly what you need to know before you buy your very own cut-to-size marine plywood.

 What Is Marine Grade Plywood?